Performance of Prototypes with Different Reflector Materials for the SHiP Liquid Scintillator Surrounding Background Tagger: Test Beam Exposure of the Detector Prototypes

 \subsection{Monte Carlo Simulation of the Prototype Cells}

 A Geant4 simulation~\cite{Agostinelli} of the complete detector cell (using the geometry of Cell~A and C) was developed, taking into account the exact cell dimensions and corresponding wall thicknesses, LS~properties, and relevant parameters for subsequent light transport.
 More details are described in~\cite{Alt:2023vuu}.
 Using this simulation, the light collected by the SiPMs on the two WOMs can be predicted for different inner surface reflectivities of the cell walls.
-Fig.~\ref{fig:SimulatedLightYield_Corner} shows the number of photons detected by the individual WOMs as well as their sum, as a function of reflectivity for both purely diffuse and purely specular reflectors in case of a muon crossing the detector cell in a corner.
-For the same values of reflectivity, the light collected is observed to be higher for the specular reflector.
-Also, the difference in light collected by the two WOMs is smaller in case of the specular reflector, thus providing a more uniform detector response than with a diffuse reflector.
-Given the results of the measurements shown in Fig.~\ref{fig:reflectivity}, a reflectivity of 70--75\% is of particular interest for the materials explored here.
-In Fig.~\ref{fig:SimulatedLightYield_Corner}, this region is therefore zoomed in.